 During total knee replacement surgery, your damaged knee joint is replaced with an artificial joint, called a prosthesis.
-This surgery almost always lessens joint pain and improves your quality of life.
+This surgery almost always reduces joint pain and improves your quality of life.

 Before your surgery

 You will most likely arrive at the hospital on the morning of the surgery.
-Be sure to follow all your healthcare provider's instructions on preparing for surgery:
+Follow all your healthcare provider's instructions on preparing for surgery:

 Follow any directions you are given for taking medicines and for not eating or drinking before surgery.